 SD-WAN can be more cost-efficient and more secure than MPLS, provide higher application performance, further network protection from vulnerabilities that MPLS cannot.
 It’s why interest in SD-WAN has grown over the past few years.

 However, MPLS also has its advantages, particularly when an organisation has specific connectivity and security requirements.
 So, it’s important to consider your specific environment before deciding, as a switch to SD-WAN has significant business implications.
+So what are the pros and cons of SD-Wan.?

 Organisations have typically connected remote branches and retail to the central data centre through a hub and spoke WAN model that relies on individual dedicated MPLS connections.
 As a result, all data, workflows, and transactions, including access to cloud services or the internet, require traffic to be backhauled to the data centre for processing and redistribution.
 This increases the total time it takes a data packet to travel full circle, creating latency, data packet loss.